def1ant1/RusticUI/docs/testing/quick-start.md

    `trunk test`), and writes transcripts to `target/logs/quick-start.log`.【F:crates/xtask/src/main.rs†L206-L233】【F:crates/xtask/src/main.rs†L3078-L3296】

+## Scaffold new components during onboarding

+- Use `cargo xtask new-component <Name>` with `--dry-run` to preview the generated Rust modules, TypeScript telemetry helpers, docs stubs, and placeholder tests.
+The command prints every file path so teams can agree on automation identifiers before landing code.
+Drop the dry-run flag once the plan looks correct and fill in the TODO markers emitted by the templates.
+- When iterating on docs or gallery content, launch `cargo xtask dev`.
+The harness boots the Next.js docs site and Leptos example gallery together, writing live output to `target/logs/dev.log` so reviewers can inspect hot-reload sessions alongside code changes.

 2. Inspect `target/logs/quick-start.log` after the run completes.
 Each scaffold prints a bounded header, the exact commands executed, and a success/failure trailer so reviewers can audit changes without rehydrating the environment.